Ian Haworth

 Ian Haworth (born c.
-1947) is a British anti-cultist.
-Originally from Lancashire, United Kingdom, he moved to and lived in Toronto, Canada, in late 1970s and early-to-mid 1980s.
-He returned to Britain in 1987 and founded the Cult Information Centre, a major anti-cult organization, of which he is "General Secretary."
+1947) is an English anti-cultist.
+Originally from Lancashire, England, he moved to and lived in Toronto, Canada, in the late 1970s and early-to-mid 1980s.
+He returned to England in 1987 and founded the Cult Information Centre, an anti-cult organization.
 He also founded the Council on Mind Abuse (COMA) in 1979 in Toronto.
+Haworth has acted as a consultant for two Multi-level marketing companies and found them to not be abusive of their members.